 How to Store Leftovers & Make Ahead

-- Storage: Keep scones in an airtight container at room temperature for 1–2 days, or refrigerate for up to 4 days.
+- Store in an airtight container for up to 2 days

 FAQ